Academic Research

-My research has two major foci.
-The first focus lies in the domain of distributed state estimation and control — a subset of networked systems.
+My research had two major foci.
+The first lay in the domain of distributed state estimation and control — a subset of networked systems.
 As sensors become cheaper, miniaturized, and computationally more powerful, the quality of estimation relies on how well the communicating sensors merge and assimilate their measurements.
-The second focus is toward deepening an understanding of the air traffic management system complexity through data-driven methods.
+The second was toward deepening an understanding of the air traffic management system complexity through data-driven methods.
 With the advent of powerful machine learning tools in tandem with high-fidelity data recording tools in the airspace system, the study of large aviation datasets can allow us to model evolutionary behaviors in the complex air traffic management system.
 Upon scaling algorithms dedicated to this purpose, they can potentially be used as support tools to automate the decision-making process for air traffic control, which will help safely increase the throughput of the system.
-Apart from these two, I have taken an avid interest in autonomous navigation capabilities associated with ground vehicles.
+Apart from these two, I also took an avid interest in autonomous navigation capabilities associated with ground vehicles.

 How to Make Networked Sensors Smarter?